Temple students detained after engineering career fair pro-Palestine protest

 ALLISON BECK / THE TEMPLE NEWS

-Four protestors, including one Temple student and one alumna, were detained and arrested by the Temple University Police Department following a protest at the College of Engineering’s Career Fair at 11:30 a.m.
-Thursday.
-Social media posts indicate that they have been taken from TUPD’s location at 1801 N 11th Street to the Philadelphia Police Department headquarters at 400 N Broad Street.
+Four protestors, including at least one Temple student and one alumna, were detained and arrested by the Temple University Police Department Thursday morning, following a protest interrupting the College of Engineering’s Career Fair.

 Protestors entered room 200 of the Howard Gittis Student Center and used a bullhorn to condemn weapons and defense contractors, like Ghost Robotics and Lockheed Martin, for their roles in the deaths of more than 40,000 Palestinians, including 16,000 children.